testem/testem/docs/config_file.md

     watch_files:                 [Array]   list of files or file patterns to watch changes of (defaults to src_files) xunit_intermediate_output    [Boolean] print tap output for the xunit reporter (false)

+### HTTPS:

+Testem allows the test page to be served via HTTPS.
+To enable HTTPS either the pfx or the cert and key options need to be specificed.
+More details around HTTPS in Node can be found here: https://nodejs.org/dist/latest-v4.x/docs/api/https.html#https_https_createserver_options_requestlistener

+    cert:                        [String]  path to a public x509 certificate to use
+    key:                         [String]  path to a private key to use for SS
+    pfx:                         [String]  path to certificate, private key and CA certificates to use for SSL

 ### Available hooks:

     on_start:             Runs on suite startup